Layne28/implicit-condensate/README.md

 This project studies capsid self-assembly coupled to liquid-liquid phase separation using coarse-grained molecular dynamics simulations in HOOMD-blue.
 The "scripts" directory contains Python scripts for running and analyzing simulations.
-The "submit_scripts" subdirectory contains bash scripts for submitting jobs on NERSC's Perlmutter supercomputer.
+The "submit_scripts" subdirectory contains bash scripts for submitting jobs on NERSC's Perlmutter supercomputer (main branch) and the Brandeis HPCC (hpcc branch).

 Key simulation scripts:
 1. "initialize.py": Creates an initial lattice of capsid subunits.